 If you’re a basic or higher-rate taxpayer you're entitled to a Personal Savings Allowance (PSA).
 For most people, this means you can earn more savings interest without paying tax.

 The PSA applies not just to the interest you earn from savings accounts, but from bank accounts and credit unions too.
 Interest that is earned from ISAs does not count towards this allowance and is still completely free from income tax.

-The table below shows how much you could put away in savings, based on an interest rate of 1.5% p.a., before having to pay tax on the interest.
+The table below shows how much you could put away in savings, based on an interest rate of 0.75% p.a., before having to pay tax on the interest.

-No. The Personal Savings Allowance is in addition to your annual ISA allowance, the interest made on your ISA account will remain completely tax-free and will not count towards your Personal Savings Allowance.
+No. The Personal Savings Allowance is in addition to your annual ISA allowance, the interest earned in your ISA remains free from income tax and does not count towards your Personal Savings Allowance.

 To help maintain service and quality, some telephone calls may be recorded and monitored.

 Site intended for UK residents only.
 Skipton Building Society is a member of the Building Societies Association.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, under registration number 153706, for accepting deposits, advising on and arranging mortgages and providing Restricted financial advice.Principal Office, The Bailey, Skipton, North Yorkshire, BD23 1DN.